Two people shot, one killed, outside Paris hospital

 French police cordon off the area near the Henry Dunant private hospital where one person was shot dead and one injured in a shooting outside the instituion owned by the Red Cross in Paris’ upmarket 16th district on April 12th.
 Photograph: Anne-Christine Poujoulat/AFP via Getty

-The source said the injured person was now being treated inside the hospital, the Henry Dunant, which is also a Covid-19 vaccination centre.
-The motive for the shootings remains unknown.
+Police union official Rocco Contento told BFM television there had been an argument between the gunman and the woman, who has been identified as a security official at the hospital, and that a man who tried to intervene was then shot.

-BFM television said the person killed was a man and the injured person was a woman who worked as a security official at the hospital, which is located in the upmarket 16th arrondissement.
+An eyewitness told Reuters the man was shot in the head several times while he was on the ground.

-The vaccination centre at the hospital was operating at the time of the shootings.
+The vaccination centre at the Henry Dunant hospital was operating at the time of the incident.

 Television stations showed dozens of police officers securing the area. – Reuters